Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: Results

 \section{Results}

-In this section, we present the hardware implementation of our hierarchical planning framework outlined in this paper.
+In this section, we present the hardware implementation of our hierarchical planning framework.
 We first provide solve-time statistics for the underlying planners to demonstrate the framework's capacity to run online on a robot.
-We then discuss our ability to perform omnidirectional jumps, emphasizing the advantages for high-level planning.
+We then discuss our ability to perform omnidirectional jumps and how this expands the robot's capabilities.
 Lastly, we visualize the process of selecting maximally robust jump parameters and further motivate this design choice.
-A full demonstration of our proposed framework executing planned paths that involve omnidirectional jumps, including jumps with large aerial rotations, is included in the attached video.
+A full demonstration of our proposed framework is included in the \href{https://youtu.be/gGVENdcfetQ}{attached video}.